AdoriZahard/hi3er/docs/index.md

 Late | Tin Flask or Key to the Deep | The Lonely Moon OR Out of Reach

 !!! note
-    Out of Reach provides you a really convenient means of gather, being useful but also giving +1 to all of Kosma's signets which does help somewhat to re-apply his Rend stacking constantly.
-The Lonely Moon also is helpful to guarantee getting F4 doubles.
+    With UBW build's weakness of being gather-reliant, Out of Reach provides you a really convenient means of gather.
+However, The Lonely Moon is more preferred as not only it helps guaranteeing double bonuses but also +1 to Griseo signets which you'll want to have at least 2 enhanceds before Heimdall fight.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | AE/BR | VC
+Early | AE | BR
-Mid | AE/BR or VKE | VC
+Mid | BK | BR
-Late | AE/BR | VC
+Late | AE | BR

-!!! note
-    You can choose to go with BR over AE, it mostly comes down to personal preference, both are strong for Sushang.
-VC is hugely favored and a really comfy option due to the dependance of gather that this build relies on.

 !!! note
     BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.